 Francesca Civano and a team of her colleagues used the large ALMA millimeter facility to study the gas fractions in a set of forty-five massive galaxies in the cosmic epoch of peak star formation.
 Although the diagnostic emission lines from the gas were too faint to study, the team used the strong dust continuum as a proxy, arguing from other results that the ratio of gas to dust was reasonably well understood.
 The gas fractions for this set of galaxies were found to be quite similar to the values in other massive galaxies, which was somewhat of a surprise because some evolutionary trends in gas fraction had been expected.
 Their other important result is that the relationship between the gas fraction and star formation activity is in good agreement with current models and, according to the scientists, implies that a single star formation prescription applies from the local universe out to at least as early as the peak epoch about three billion years ago.

 Reference: “Gas Fraction and Depletion Time of Massive Star Forming Galaxies at z∼3.2: No Change in Global Star Formation Process out to z > 3” by E. Schinnerer, B. Groves, M.T.
 Sargent, A. Karim, P.A.
-Oesch, B. Magnelli, O. LeFevre, L. Tasca, F. Civano, P. Cassata, V. Smolcic, ApJ 2016 (in press).
+Oesch, B. Magnelli, O. LeFevre, L. Tasca, F. Civano, P. Cassata and V. Smolcic, 12 December 2016, The Astrophysical Journal.